Mickyreegs/the_bakers_cottage/README.md

     <li>Once you're happy with your code, commit it to GitHub.
 Then go to the Deploy tab of Heroku and hit Deploy Branch</li>
 </ul>

+## Project Resubmission
+The project needed to be resubmitted to remove some irritating bugs on the booking form and also to remove errors in the html code.

+The booking form has now been set to put a cap of 12 people per booking, and added warnings put in place when trying to select a time that has already passed today.
+The form has been tested and the validations are working as expected.
+Defensive code was added and the form is more robust.
+No errors are present within the html.

 ## Credits
 ### The following websites were used for informational & research purposes: